 res/raw/directory for raw asset files and static files that you need to update or remove prior to release.

-Verify that the following manifest items are set correctly:
+Verify that the following manifest and build files items are set correctly:

 You should specify only those permissions that are relevant and required for your application.